unifiedfx/automationfx-python/README.md

 ### Setup

 Note: If you have not previously setup the connection to the system running AutomationFX you will be prompted for the Apikey and host details.
-This information is saved to a local 'settings.json' and will be used antomatically the next time the 'automationfx' cli is started from that same location.
+This information is saved to a local 'settings.json' and will be used automatically the next time the 'automationfx' cli is started from that same location.
 If you wish to change the settings you can either edit the 'settings.json' file directly or use the 'setup' cli command

 ```
 automationfx